Check out our lab’s ResearchGate!

 Cabrera-Cruz, S.A., E.B.
 Cohen, J.A.
 Smolinksy, J.J.
 Buler.
 2020.
 Artificial light at night is related to broad-scale stopover distributions of nocturnally migrating landbirds along the Yucatan Peninsula, Mexico.
 Remote Sensing 12 (3), 395

-Cabrera-Cruz, S., J. Smolinsky, K. McCarthy, J. Buler.
+Cabrera-Cruz, S.A., J. Smolinsky, K. McCarthy, J. Buler.
 2019.
 Urban areas affect flight altitudes of nocturnally migrating birds.
 Journal of Animal Ecology 00: 1– 15.

 Rogers, R. M., J. J. Buler, C. E. Wainwright, and H. A. Campbell.
 2019.
 Opportunities and challenges in using weather radar for detecting and monitoring flying animals in the Southern Hemisphere.
 Austral Ecology.